wiebket/delprocess/README.md

 3. Use the `searchAnswers()` function to get the responses to your search.
 4. Interrogate the responses to decide if any transform, bins and replacements are needed.
 5. If bins are needed, decided whether labels and cut are required.
-6. Decided whether high level geographic information should be added to the responses and update `geo` accordingly.
+6. Decide whether high level geographic information should be added to the responses and update `geo` accordingly.
+7. Save the file as `name_94.txt` or `name_00.txt`.

+**NB: Surveys were changed in 2000 and questions vary between the years from 1994 - 1999 and 2000 - 2014.
+Survey data is thus extracted in two batches and requires two spec files with appropriate search terms matched to the questionaire.** For example, the best search term to retrieve household income for the years 1994 - 1999 is 'income', while for 2000 - 2014 it is 'earn per month'.